katenjoki/analytics_eng_project/README.md

 #  Data Pipeline using Airflow(docker), GCP, BigQuery and DBT.

-This project is a continuation of the [Simple ETL Data Pipeline](https://github.com/katenjoki/simple_data_pipeline) where we built an ETL pipeline designed to run on Docker containers.
-The pipeline **extracts** Kenya's 2017 and 2018 Crop Production data by Counties from the [Kilimo Data Portal](http://kilimodata.org/dataset/kenya-maize-production-by-counties), **transforms** and **loads** the data into a PostgresQL database and uses pgAdmin to visualize, manage and interact with pgAdmin.
+This project is a continuation of the [Simple ETL Data Pipeline](https://github.com/katenjoki/simple_data_pipeline)

 If you're interested, check out this repo where I [ingested data into local PostgreSQL using airflow and docker](https://github.com/katenjoki/postgresql_airflow/tree/master) using the same data.